ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-07-04-swift-essentials-variables-data-types-and-more-part-1.md

 ## Conclusion

 We've covered a lot of ground in this first part of "100DaysOfSwiftUI"!
-We've explored variables, constants, data types, string interpolation, and enums.
+We've explored variables, constants, data types, string interpolation, enums, and some collection types.
 These concepts are essential for understanding how data is stored, manipulated, and used in your code.

 Understanding these fundamentals is like having a solid foundation upon which you can build more complex structures in your SwiftUI journey.
 Imagine them as the bricks and mortar that make up the walls of your iOS apps.